SLIDAS User's Guide

 ERROR (SW10)

-Pressing the Error push-button will introduce errors in a data block according to the position of the switches DATA_ERROR and CTRL_ERROR.
+Pressing the Error push-button will introduce errors in a data block according

-If the DATA_ERROR switch (SW6) is in the position 'ON', the block will contain an error on the fourth data word.
+If the DATA_ERROR switch (SW6) is in the position

-If the CTRL_ERROR switch (SW7) is in the position 'ON', the block will contain an error on the control word at the end of the block.
+an error for the control word at the beginning of the block.

-The LED on the ERROR switch will be on when the next block will get an error.
+The LED on the ERROR switch will be on when the next block will get

 RUN/STEP (SW11)

-The LEMO connector on the card can emulate the pressing of the Run/Step button.
-With an optional cable you may emulate the pressing of the Run/Step button by changing the value of the return line 0 (URL[0]) from 0 to 1.
+button by changing the value of the return line 0 (URL[0]) from 0 to 1.

-The LED on the RUN/STEP button will go off only after the last word of the datablock has been transferred.
+The LED on the RUN/STEP button will go off only after the last word

 SLIDING SWITCHES